Gorienich/Networking/README.md

 The focus is on:

-* Reproducible troubleshooting
+* Reproducible Troubleshooting
-* Root cause analysis
+* Root Cause Analysis
-* Monitoring methodologies
+* Monitoring Methodologies
-* Infrastructure visibility
+* Infrastructure Visibility
-* Operational reliability
+* Operational Reliability
-* Documentation quality
+* Documentation Quality
+* Security Awareness

 Every guide, script, and procedure should help answer a single question: